brotkrueml/schema/Documentation/Developer/WebPage.rst

 Using the view helpers
 ======================

-But imagine you don't have the possibility to add PHP code to an extension (e.g. it is a third-party extension).
+But imagine you don't have the possibility to add PHP code to an extension (for example, it is a third-party extension).
 So the view helpers come into the game.
 Let's implement the same example as above with view helpers: